 Conditional Permanent Residency

-If you were granted a two year permanent resident card, your status as a lawful permanent resident is conditional.
-This means that you must file a Form I – 751 petition for removal of conditions in the period beginning 90 days prior to the two year card expiring.
+If you were granted a two-year permanent resident card, your status as a lawful permanent resident is conditional.
+This means that you must file a Form I – 751 petition for removal of conditions in the period beginning 90 days prior to the two-year card expiring.
 It must not be filed early, and must not be filed late – i.e., after the card expires, or you risk termination of status and removal from the United States.
 We recommend filing the case towards the beginning of the 90 day period, so if there is a delay in USCIS issuing the receipt notice for the Form I-751 (which will serve as temporary evidence of status while the case is pending), the immigrant will not be without proof of lawful permission to work.
 If you would like us to prepare your case (and we highly recommend that you work with an attorney), you should retain us for this service 150 days prior to the expiration date on your card.
 We offer discounts to former clients.
 Visit https://MyCardRenewal.com.

 - Jointly Filed Petitions: Form I – 751 is considered jointly filed when, at the time of filing, the US citizen and conditional resident are still married and both sign the petition.
 The couple should also be living together, or it is strongly recommended that an attorney is retained to help with the filing.
 Frequently, in jointly-filed cases, particularly when a sufficient amount of evidence is submitted with the filing, the couple does not have to appear for an interview.